 Drinking large amounts of alcohol did not stop.
 Without other attractions, the pub became purely a drinking establishment, and on occasion there were still outbreaks of drunken hooliganism.

 In New Zealand the First World War training camps and troopships were officially dry, but when the soldiers visited towns or ports they often got drunk.
-10 of the Third Reinforcement got so drunk in Albany they missed the boat.
+Ten of the Third Reinforcement got so drunk in Albany they missed the boat.
 In Cairo and in England the camps had a wet canteen.
-On Armistice Day 1918 at Bulford Camp Kiwi soldiers did £800 worth of damage because beer was not served fast enough at a dance.
-In March 1919 there was £12,440 worth of damage at neighbouring Sling Camp in a disturbance led by drunken New Zealand soldiers.
+On Armistice Day 1918 Kiwi soldiers did £800 worth of damage at Sling camp because beer was not served fast enough at a dance.
+In March 1919, £12,440 worth of damage was done at Sling in a disturbance led by drunken New Zealand soldiers.

 These years saw changes in the types of alcohol drunk.
 Neither table nor (especially) fortified wines were popular, and the small local wine industry was hit by phylloxera.
 Brandy and rum fell in popularity to under 10% of imported spirits by 1915, while whisky comprised about two-thirds.